Are You Being Audited For Mileage?

 Would your Excel sheets/templates/samples/paper logs as mileage logs hold up during your audit?
 Handing in inaccurate mileage logs may result in a fine worth 50% of your yearly income.
 According to the average business miles claimed on taxes, this amount can be huge.

 Time Is Of The Essence

 You need supporting IRS-Proof mileage logs for both the standard mileage method and the actual expense method to claim a vehicle deduction.
 If your claim is audited, the IRS will expect you to have precise mileage logs.
-It’s worth the effort, though: the average mileage deduction claimed is $12,000 for a year for MileageWise users!
+It’s worth the effort, though: MileageWise users can claim $1,000s every year!

 How To Prove Mileage To IRS?